 Two IBIs shall be used to assess the two macroinvertebrate community types in low gradient streams (Tables A-4 and A-5).
 The IBIs for Slow Low Gradient (SLG) or Hybrid Low Gradient (HLG) community types contain ten metrics, with each metric scored with a value from one to five.
 A value of one corresponds with Poor, indicating the most departure from natural condition.
-A value of five corresponds with Excellent, indicating the most similarity to the natural condition.
-Table A-6 shows corresponding IBI scores with levels of biological integrity and water classification.
+A value of five corresponds with Excellent, indicating similarity to the natural condition.
+Table A-6 shows IBI scores with corresponding levels of biological integrity and water classification.

-An initial IBI shall be calculated by summing all individual metric scores, which results in a range of 10-50.
+An initial IBI score shall be calculated by summing all individual metric scores, which results in a range of 10-50.
 The final IBI score shall be determined by applying the following steps:

-- (1) If the initial IBI score is less than 29, then score as shown in Table A-6. - (2) If the score is equal to or more than 29, then proceed to (3) below. - (3) If metric 1, or metrics 2 and 3, or any four metrics score a "1" or "2", then score community a 28 (Fair).
+- (1) If the initial IBI score is less than 29, then score as shown in Table A-6. - (2) If the score is equal to or more than 29, then proceed to (3) below. - (3) If metric 1, or metrics 2 and 3, or any four metrics score a "1" or "2", then score community a 28 (Fair). - (4) Determinations for any assessment level on Table A-6 may be adjusted upward or downward if it is documented by the biologist that the finding is not representative of the macroinvertebrate community.